newlandsvalley/tunebank-node/README.md

 ## Building and Running

-  * Install libsystemd and all the npm dependencies
+  * Install all the npm dependencies

   * to build the server - `npm run build-server`
   * to bundle the server - `npm run bundle-server`